 The dumplings I was accustomed to are those salty ones with distinctively peppery taste and are strongly seasoned; the ones they served us were different.
 They looked like they were boiled more than steamed for the shells were watery.
 The taste was mild and delicate.
 The filling, made from a mixture of leeks and a little meat, was not overpowering.

 Our conversation focused more on our ability to judge a good dumpling, a good wine, a good pasta, a good pizza, a good orange juice, and a good coffee.
 I related to him that years of gulping instant coffee dulled my taste buds so that they cannot anymore differentiate between good brew from a synthetic one.
 For me, as long as caffeine kicks, a coffee’s aroma, texture, and whatever value added by the marketing team of a brand of coffee are immaterial.
 And then our conversation proceeded to defining cosmopolitanism.
 We went on arguing as to which is more cosmopolitan: Makati or Manila.
 I vouched for old Manila because of its diversity; he said it’s Makati because of its modernity.

 We decided to walk around again and eventually watched Ded na si Lolo, a film directed by Soxie Topacio in SM Manila.
 But before that we had to brave the throng of pedestrians and devouts swarming in the Vicinity of Quiapo Church.

 It was a perfect place to plant a bomb, I thought, if the object is to kill as many civilians as possible.

 Walking from Sta.
 Maria church to Plaza Miranda, which is around 200 meters, took us almost thirty minutes of snail paced walk.
-The place is an analogy for pandemonium; everything was in utter disarray.
+The place was a pandemonium; everything was in utter disarray.

 I guess, storytelling need not be profound much less high brow.
 Storytelling is simply telling the events in the simplest possible way with no other aim but to relate the events.
 We went home that evening tired but sated.